SubekSharma/posture_detection_yolov8_transferlearning/README.md

 ## Acknowledgments
 - The YOLOv8 implementation used in this project is based on [YOLOv8 PyTorch](https://github.com/ultralytics/ultralytics) by Ultralytics.
-- Special thanks to the ImageLabel package for facilitating the dataset labeling process.
+- Special thanks to the labelImg package for facilitating the dataset labeling process.

 Please feel free to reach out with any questions or suggestions.
 Enjoy detecting postures with YOLOv8!

-s